'None of the Signs' – the Odd Behaviour that Gave Rainbow Warrior Bombers Away

 AUCKLAND, NEW ZEALAND, JUL 09 – The 40th anniversary marks a pivotal moment highlighting ongoing Pacific nuclear concerns amid new security threats from the AUKUS pact, with 13 Pacific nations involved, experts say.

-- On 10 July 1985, French secret service operatives bombed the Greenpeace vessel Rainbow Warrior in Auckland Harbour, killing photographer Fernando Pereira.
+- In July 1985, French secret agents bombed the Greenpeace ship Rainbow Warrior in Auckland Harbour, killing photographer Fernando Pereira as it prepared to protest nuclear tests at Moruroa.

-- Despite this legacy, New Zealand debates joining AUKUS' technology-sharing pillar, raising concerns about consistency with its nuclear-free principles amid rising regional nuclear tensions.
+- Today, concerns persist as New Zealand debates joining AUKUS's pillar two technology-sharing pact, with critics saying it risks undermining the region's nuclear-free principles amid rising nuclear tensions.

 22 Articles